XinghuiTao/ai_control/README.md

 ### Robust Control
 A successfully designed control system should be always able to maintain a stability and performance level in spite of uncertainties in system dynamics and/or in the working environment to a certain degree.

+Robust control is not one controller but a design method.
+Robust cotrol addresses uncertainty.

 Robust control can only be achieved by a closed-loop (or feedback) system, which uses sensors to measure the actual output to adjust the input in order to achieve desired output.
 UAV systems are a linear, time-invarian, continuius time, multivariable feeback systems.
-The H∞ optimization approach and its related approaches have been shown to be effective and efficient robust design methods for such control systems.

 A mathematical model of any real system is always just an approximation of the true, physical reality of the system dynamics.
 Typical sources of the discrepancy include unmodeled (usually high-frequency) dynamics, neglected nonlinearities in the modeling, effects of deliberate reducedorder models, and system-parameter variations due to environmental changes and torn-and-worn factors.